-An Asset Based Loan, is a loan based on the value of the collateral (in this case, property) and not the borrower’s credit or ability to pay.
+An Asset-Based Loan is a loan based on the value of the collateral (in this case, property) and not solely on the borrower’s credit or ability to pay.
 Banks have many guidelines around lending that make it nearly impossible for Real Estate Investors to borrow money for the purpose of buying and fixing properties quickly.

 This loan is used to purchase a property that needs a rehab to flip/sell or that will later be leased out and refinanced